Skip to content

 Learn what our online BBA in Accounting offers you

-• A working knowledge of financial accounting theory and methodology, including liabilities, equity, pensions, earnings per share, revenue recognition and more
+• Employing financial accounting theory and methodology, including liabilities, equity, pensions, earnings per share, revenue recognition and more

 • A thorough understanding of income tax law and accounting requirements as they relate to individuals and business entities